-John Coltrane’s musical career only spans 12 year, between 1955 (the moment he first got noticed as a sideman), and 1967 (the year of his death).
-Despite his short-lived career, John Coltrane was one of the most influential improvisers in jazz and there’s a lot to be learned from his musical legacy, also by guitarists.
+John Coltrane’s musical career only spans 12 years between 1955 (the moment he first got noticed as a sideman) and 1967 (the year of his death).
+Despite his short-lived career, John Coltrane was one of the most influential improvisers in jazz and there is a lot to be learned from his musical legacy, also by guitarists.
 In this lesson, you will learn some classic John Coltrane licks, as well as some typical chord substitutions over a blues.

 Coltrane played in Miles Davis’ band from 1955 to 1957.
 The second half of 1957 he played with Thelonious Monk, before joining Miles Davis’ band again in 1958.
 This time he stayed till 1960 and played on 2 important Miles Davis albums: Milestones and Kind of Blue.
 In that period he also recorded two influential albums of his own: Blue Train and Giant Steps.

 After his time with Miles Davis, John Coltrane picked up the soprano saxophone and formed a quartet with pianist McCoy Tyner, bassist Jimmy Garrison, and drummer Elvin Jones, with whom he recorded spiritually driven albums such as A Love Supreme.
 In this period he was influenced by the modal music of Miles Davis and the music of Ravi Shankar.
 In his last years, Coltrane got interested in the free jazz of Ornette Coleman.

 Download Your Free eBook

 There are a few key items to take away from this first John Coltrane lick…

 The first thing to notice is the half-step approaches to the G7 chord tones in the first bar of the lick.
 Each chord tone (F-D), is approached by a half-step above, creating the line B-Gb-F-Eb-D, and is something that you should apply to other arpeggios on the guitar.